nbailly721/Cross-Species-Mitochondrial-Genome-Variation-Analysis/README.md

                                                                   ######Variation of Genome Length and GC Content Across Species######
--This project investigates mitochondrial genome sequence length and GC content across multiple species by downloading raw genome data, processing it with shell scripting, and analyzing it with R.

-##📁 Dataset

-Mitochondrial genome FASTA files for human, mouse, cattle, and gorilla, downloaded from NCBI using the shell script.

-##🔧 Tools & Packages

-Shell Script:

-Tools: wget for downloading sequences, standard Linux commands (grep, awk, tr) for processing.

-Purpose: Download mitochondrial genome FASTA files, calculate genome size and GC content, output stats table.

-R Script:

-Language: R

-Packages: tidyverse

-Purpose: Load the genome statistics, explore the data, and create visualizations comparing genome size and GC content across species.

-##📊 Workflow Overview
-Shell Script

-Download mitochondrial genome FASTA files for selected species from NCBI.

-Calculate total genome length and GC content percentage for each species.

-Save results to mt_stats.tsv.

-R Script

-Load the mt_stats.tsv data.

-Perform basic data exploration and summary statistics.

-Generate bar plots for genome length and GC content by species.

-Create scatter plot to visualize correlation between genome length and GC content.

-##📈 Key Results

-Quantified differences in mitochondrial genome size and GC content across species.

-Visual insights into the relationship between genome length and GC composition.

-#3📂 Files

-variation_genome_gc_download.sh: Shell script to download data and calculate genome stats.

-variation_genome_gc_analysis.R: R script for data analysis and visualization.

-##🧠 Notes

-Genome sequences sourced directly from NCBI.

-The pipeline can be adapted to include additional species or other genomic features.

-Shell script output serves as input for the R analysis.

-Figures showing the results are not included in the repository.
-To generate the plots and statistical results, run the Shell script (variation_genome_gc_download.sh) in linux terminal and then the .tsv output file in the R script (variation_genome_gc_analysis.R).
+**Description**

+This project examines mitochondrial genome length and GC content across multiple species by combining shell-based sequence processing with R-based exploratory analysis and visualization.
+The workflow downloads raw mitochondrial genomes, computes genome length and GC composition, and compares these metrics across species.

+**Workflow Overview**

+     1. Genome Download and Processing (Shell Script)

+Download mitochondrial genome FASTA files from NCBI using wget.

+Calculate total genome length and GC content using standard Linux tools (grep, awk, tr).

+Output summary statistics for each species to mt_stats.tsv.

+     2. Genome Statistics Analysis (R Script)

+Load genome statistics from mt_stats.tsv.

+Explore variation in genome size and GC content across species.

+Generate visualizations including bar plots for genome length and GC content and a scatter plot showing their relationship.

+**Datasets Used**

+Mitochondrial genome FASTA files for:
+Human, Mouse, Cattle, Gorilla
+(Downloaded directly from NCBI via shell script.)

+**Packages / Tools Used**

+Shell / Command-Line Tools

+wget – Download mitochondrial genome sequences

+grep, awk, tr – Process FASTA files and calculate statistics

+R Environment

+tidyverse – Data manipulation and visualization

+**Key Results**

+Quantified species-specific differences in mitochondrial genome length and GC content.

+Visual comparisons of genome size and GC composition across species.

+Scatter plot illustrating the relationship between genome length and GC content.

+**Files in This Repository**

+variation_genome_gc_download.sh – Shell script for downloading genomes and computing statistics

+variation_genome_gc_analysis.R – R script for data loading, exploration, and visualization

+**Important Notes**

+Genome sequences are sourced directly from NCBI.

+Workflow can be extended to additional species or other genomic features.

+The shell script must be run first to generate mt_stats.tsv, which is then used as input for the R analysis.

+Resulting figures are not included in the repository; they are produced by running both scripts.